Mexico Adventure FAQ's

 Activity Rating: 3 out of 5

-This trip is rated 3 for easy active.
 It's a balanced combination of movement and relaxation with opportunities to increase or decrease your exertion.
-We travel by comfortable bus from 2 to 5 hours on travel days.
+We travel by comfortable bus for 2 to 7 hours on travel days.
 Hikes are under 2 miles on paved, gravel roads or uneven terrain.
 All hikes and activities are optional and include time for resting.

 We will be staying in old historic colonial villages and cities with some of the most beautiful views in the region.
 We will be lodging in hotels on this trip.
 No camping.
 Although we try to accommodate single rooms for singles and families, there may be some locations with limited room capacity where you will be grouped with a same sex roommate (in separate beds).
 However, you'll find every hotel to be comfortable and clean, and will absolutely love the culture and aesthetics that come with it.